MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/custom-connectors-timeline-control.md

 # Use custom connectors with the timeline control

-Custom connectors is a feature that provides a way for developers to surface information, such as records, within the TimelineWallControl component.
+Custom connectors is a feature that provides a way for developers to surface information such as records, external data sources, and so forth, as record entries within the TimelineWallControl component.
 It allows for a broader set of scenarios in addition to the existing out-of-box notes, posts, and activities.

 For information about configuring and using the timeline, see the following topics: